tristanbatchler/youtube_night/README.md

 openssl rand -base64 32
 ```

+## Generate a YouTube API key
+You'll have to figure this one out on your own as I'm too lazy to write a guide for it.
+You can find the documentation here: https://developers.google.com/youtube/v3/getting-started

 ### Configuration
 Create a `.env` file in the `srv` directory with the following content:
 ```